Twispay/osCommerce/README.md

 oscommerce-Twispay_Payments
 =========================

-The official [Twispay Payment Gateway][twispay] extension for osCommerce.
+The official [Twispay Payment Gateway][twispay] extension for OScommerce.

 At the time of purchase, after checkout confirmation, the customer will be redirected to the secure Twispay Payment Gateway.